mzniber/mzniber.github.io/index.md

-## Exploring the Potential of Chemometrics, Data Science, and Machine Learning
+## Exploring the Potential of Data Science, Chemometrics, and Machine Learning in Diverse Sectors

 ---
 ### Hackathon : Development of a Computer Vision Model for Pumps and Valves Detection